 The benefits of short-form writing include:

 1. Quick Consumption

 For various reasons, many people prefer blog posts that they can read and benefit from without a major time investment.
-Some people don’t have much time to spare, others don’t like to read; the list goes on.
-Whatever the reason, short-form blog posts can come in handy for those inclined toward quick reads.
+Some readers simply don’t have much time to spare, while others dislike reading altogether.

 2. Quick Creation